-1 SEDA's functions were incorporated in the NSW Department of Energy, Utilities & Sustainability (DEUS) on 1 July 2004 and DEUS' functions were incorporated into the NSW Department of Water and Energy (DWE) on 27 April 2007 and DWE's Energy Division functions were incorporated into Industry and Investment NSW on 1 July 2009.
-In 2011, Industry and Investment NSW was incorporated in the NSW Department of Trade and Investment, Regional Infrastructure and Services (NSW Trade & Investment).
+&lt;sup>1 SEDA's functions were incorporated in the NSW Department of Energy, Utilities & Sustainability (DEUS) on 1 July 2004 and DEUS' functions were incorporated into the NSW Department of Water and Energy (DWE) on 27 April 2007 and DWE's Energy Division functions were incorporated into Industry and Investment NSW on 1 July 2009.
+In 2011, Industry and Investment NSW was incorporated in the NSW Department of Trade and Investment, Regional Infrastructure and Services (NSW Trade & Investment) which then became NSW Department of Industry, Skills and Regional Development (Department of Industry) in 2015.

-- To provide consumer choice for, and increase confidence in credible Renewable Energy products - To increase consumer awareness of Renewable Energy and greenhouse issues. - To decrease greenhouse gas emissions associated with electricity generation.
+- To facilitate the installation of new Renewable Energy generators across Australia beyond mandatory renewable requirements. - To encourage growth in consumer demand for Renewable Energy. - To provide consumer choice for, and increase confidence in credible Renewable Energy products - To increase consumer awareness of Renewable Energy and greenhouse issues. - To decrease greenhouse gas emissions associated with electricity generation.